vernuntii/vernuntii/README.md

   - Possiblity to override increment mode, message convention and more
 - Git plugin
   - Reads commits and tags, so it:
     - Searches for latest commit version
     - Uses commit messages as message stream
-  - Enables branch-based configuration
+  - Enables branch-based configurations
   - Fails fast if using a shallow repository
 - Plugin system (TBD)
 - Inbuilt cache mechanism
 - Can be run concurrently
+- SUPER FAST

 <!-- omit in toc -->
 ## Quick start guide